bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ## Project Setup

 - Fork, clone, and `npm install`.
 You don't need to add any extra libraries.
-- Launch the project on a dev server running `npm run dev`.
+- Launch the project on a dev server executing `npm run dev`.
 - See your widget visiting `http://localhost:3000` in Chrome.
 - Run tests locally executing `npm test`.
-The test file is `codegrade_mvp.test`.
+The test file is `codegrade_mvp.test.js`.

 ## API